Fast read

 When you walk along the street, you see a tile roof, and they have solar panels on top.
 You might sometimes wonder how they got these solar panels to stay on the roof when they have tiles.

 You might think – maybe such a solar panel installation is fragile, and the panels could come off over time.
-Let me reassure you.
-It’s safe, and the panels, if installed correctly, will not go anywhere.
+However, it is safe, and the panels, if installed correctly, will not go anywhere.
 This is because they are connected with screws directly into the roof’s timber structure.

 This connection is undertaken by what is known in the solar industry as a tile bracket.
 First, the bottom part of the bracket is screwed into the rafters.
 Following this, a metal arm will protrude above the tile, thus allowing the solar system rails to be fastened onto this arm.